 In 2011, John B. Sparks (bass) & "The Big Figure" (drums), two founder members of Dr Feelgood, joined Gypie and myself to form "The Realgoods".
 We did a successful tour in Japan at that time with support from Eddie and the Hotrods.

-I also write and record my own material, most of which is available for download on www.bandcamp.com.
-I have collaborated with many great artists such as, most recently (2016 and 2018) Ruzz Evans.
-Also, (2015) with Jesse Davey (founder member of The Hoax) on his great album "Big Blues", plus of course, with Pee Wee Ellis (Tenor saxophonist and Musical Director for James Brown and Van Morrison) on my own album "Left Over Blues".
+I have collaborated with many great artists such as, most recently this year 2021, tenor saxophonist Mickey Gavaghan, and in 2020, with both Mickey & Craig Crofton, also on tenor sax.
+Previously in 2015 I recorded with Pee Wee Ellis (tenor saxophonist and one-time MD for James Brown and Van Morrison) on my own album "Left Over Blues".
 Other great musicians I have worked with include Paul Hartshorn, Kevin Brown, Gypie Mayo, Jon Amor (The Hoax), Midge Ure, Innes Sibun, Tristan Powell (Georgie fame's guitarist/son), Joe Wilkins & Duncan Kingston, plus some fine musicians from Finland such as Jassi Takanen, Arto Makela, Tema Lampinen and Teppo Nattila.

-My 12-track album, "Left Over Blues" released in 2015, features 4 regular members of The Pete Gage Band, masters of their craft one and all, Craig Crofton, Paul Hartshorn, Duncan Kingston and Eddie John.
-I have special guest saxophonist, Pee Wee Ellis (of James Brown and Van Morison fame) appearing on 4 of the songs.
-This album reflected the way I was wanting to progress in music: blues-influenced songs, accompagnied by fine musicians, who have inspired me so much.
-Details of this album, it's availability etc., are on the "Recordings" page of this website.
+My 12-track album, "Left Over Blues" released in 2015, features 4 regular members of The Pete Gage Band, all masters of their craft, Craig Crofton, Paul Hartshorn, Duncan Kingston and Eddie John, plus, as mentioned above, special guest saxophonist, Pee Wee Ellis featured on 4 of the songs.
+This album reflected how I wanted to progress in music: blues-influenced songs, accompagnied by fine musicians, who have inspired me so much.
+Details of this album's availability etc., are on the "Recordings" page of this website.

 After featuring as vocalist on the release of a "live" album "Jesse Davey and Friends"in 2012 (available on Bandcamp.com), I was invited in 2015 to contribute 4 songs, jointly composed by Jesse and myself, on his 2015 solo album "BIG BLUES".
 This album received rave reviews even before it was released and it highlights Jesse's great guitar work and his unique tone.
-Jesse asked for tough and gritty vocals, and I am particularly pleased with the track entitled "The Crow".
+Jesse asked for tough and gritty vocals, and I am particularly pleased with how it turned out.